Code-Institute-Submissions/carrozw-memory_game/README.md

 * Timer.
 * Different levels, such as more cards, and different layout of the cards.
 * High score
+* Switch down arrow to an up arrow when instructions are displayed.

 # Technologies Used